 Bring the thread to the front of the fabric.
-Similar to back stitch, the line is worked right to left for right-handed people.
+Similar to back stitch, the line can be worked from right to left or left to right.

 Again, similar to backstitch, put the needle in behind the starting point, and bring it up in front (the direction you are moving).
 The difference between stem stitch and back stitch is that the needle is at a slight angle to the line you are making.
 It goes in at the bottom of the line and comes up at the top.

 For the next stitch, the needle goes in BESIDE the stitch that was just made, just underneath it in the middle of the stitch.
 The needle comes up again just ahead of the stitch.
 These stitches are usually longer than back stitches.
 Notice that the stitches overlap quite a bit.